 [Techtalk] Group Permission Security Question

-> Is it bad security to set a certain user's
+> windows or terms for stuff.
+Is it bad security to set a certain user's

 > group mode to "root"?

 There are better ways, I think.
 I believe traditionally the

 'wheel' group was the name of the group that people got added

 to to do root-things, but don't quote me.

 The way I'd do it is with a different package, and the package